hxtree/galaxyops/platform/README.md

      └─ lambda-layers - # serverless lambda layers.
 ```

+> **Note**: It is essential to adhere to a structured release process with
+> packages that serve as dependencies for other packages within this monorepo.
+> Begin by creating a single pull request to update the platform package.
+Only
+> after this change has been published, should a separate change that increment
+> the versions of packages that depend on the updated one be made.
+This approach
+> ensures clear and organized version management within the monorepo.

 ## Curated List of Recommend Packages

 At a base level a platform can be a curated list of preferred packages such as